 First, ensure the correct output is selected.
 The output should be the built-in MacBook speakers if you are trying to troubleshoot your internal speakers.
 If the incorrect output was selected, this means that the computer was trying to play audio from a different device.
 If this is the case, choose the correct output device and try the audio again.

 Second, check the output volume.
-We want the volume to be at a high enough level that we are able to hear whether the audio output is working or not.
+We want the volume to be at a high enough level that we can hear whether the audio output is working or not.
 Turn this up and test the audio to see if this helps the problem.

 Lastly, check that mute is NOT checked.
 This is a relatively simple explanation.
 If the output volume is muted, you will not hear any output sound.
 Uncheck this if it was previously checked, and retest your audio.